markCwatson/CircularQueue_with_GoogleTest/README.md

 <h1>Unit Testing Circular Queue (cqueue) with Google Test</h1>

 <h2>Setup</h2>
 The <a href="https://github.com/google/googletest">Google Test</a> framework is being used to test cqueue.
 I built and ran the project in Visual Studio Code.
-The toolchain was set to
+Builds/links successfully using the following toolchains:

 <br>

 ```
 GCC 11.2.0 x86_64-w64-mingw32
+GCC 12.2.0 x86_64-w64-mingw32
 ```

 <br>

-This can be obtained by installing chocolatey and mingw.
-You will also need to install cmake (which includes ctest).
+Install chocolatey (a package manager for Windows) and mingw (a compiler toolchain).
+You will also need to install cmake (a build system manager) which includes ctest (a framework for uniesting supported by cmake).
 Be sure to add `<your cmake install dir>\CMake\bin` to the PATH variable.

 ```
 Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))